odennav/large-scale-system-microservices-gcp/README.md

 ### Deployment of Large Scale System with Kubernetes on Google Cloud ###
-Deploy a large-scale system utilizing Python Django for the Webapp, Java Spring Boot for the RESTful service, PostgreSQL and Cassandra for the database, ReactJS for the SPA(Single Page Application).
+Deploy a large-scale system that utilizes Python Django for the Webapp, Java Spring Boot for the RESTful services, PostgreSQL and Cassandra for the database, ReactJS for the SPA(Single Page Application).

-Containerization is achieved with Docker containers and Docker Compose, service discovery handled by Netflix Eureka and a gateway provided by NetflixZuul.
+Containerization is achieved with Docker containers and Docker compose, Service discovery handled by Netflix Eureka and a gateway provided by NetflixZuul.

 ![](https://github.com/odennav/large-scale-system-micros-gcp/blob/main/docs/41.PNG)